Thank you for considering donation to the Humanity Gifts Registry of Pennsylvania.

 form, please write in: “I would like to designate Philadelphia College of Osteopathic

-I live locally, will students know my identity?
+I live in the Philadelphia area.
+Will students at PCOM know my identity?

 If my body is donated to PCOM, who will benefit from it?